nicosResearchAndDevelopment/fua.module.space/src/README.md

         // does nothing for the space, only returns the data add(nodes: Node | Array<Node>): Promise<{ error: null | { '@id': string, 'fua:ts': number, message: string },
         report: Array<string>, added: Array<Node>, existing: Array<Node>, bads: Array<Node> }>; // async for no reason
-        // as demonstration it is insufficient, because it does not show the case of manimulating and merging nodes has(node: Node): boolean;
+        // as demonstration it is insufficient, because it does not show the case of manipulating and merging nodes has(node: Node): boolean;
     get(nodes: Node | string | Array<Node | string>): Array<Node>; // not necessarily the same length as input
     filter(fn: (node: Node) => Promise<boolean>): Promise<Array<Node>>; // only async because of the filter function